Updated on: August 11, 2023

 Do you need a VPN for gaming?

-Yes, I strongly recommend using a VPN when you play online video games.
+Yes, I strongly recommend using a VPN when gaming online.
 A VPN provides excellent security and privacy features for gaming.

 In terms of security, VPNs encrypt your traffic, making it completely unreadable — so, nobody can spy on your gaming traffic.
 That means your internet service provider can’t throttle your bandwidth (slow down your speeds) when you enjoy long gaming sessions over the weekend or at night.